jemus42/tRakt/README.md

 ## Setting credentials

-The APIv2 requires at least a `client id` for the API calls.
+The API requires at least a `client id` for the API calls.
 Calling `trakt_credentials()` will set everything up for you, but you either have to manually plug your values in (see `?trakt_credentials()`), or have the values supplied via enviroment